syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Label offset in factor**

-The `OffsetUnit` is set as factor, the provided factor value in the label offset will be multiplied with the axis radius.
+If the `OffsetUnit` is set as factor, then the provided factor value in the label offset will be multiplied with the axis radius.
 The factor value ranges from 0 to 1.

 {% tabs %}